Jamini Roy: Style

-His underlying quest was threefold: to capture the essence of simplicity embodied in the life of the folk people; to make art accessible to a wider section of people; and to give Indian art its own identity.
 Jamini Roy's paintings were put on exhibition for the first time in the British India Street of Calcutta (Kolkata) in 1938.
 During the 1940s, his popularity touched new highs, with the Bengali middle class and the European community becoming his main clientele.
 In 1946, his work was exhibited in London and in 1953, in New York.
 He was awarded the Padma Bhushan in 1954.
 His work has been exhibited extensively in international exhibitions and can be found in many private and public collections such as the Victoria and Albert Museum, London.
 He spent most of his life living and working in Calcutta.
 Initially he experimented with Kalighat paintings but found that it has ceased to be strictly a "patua" and went to learn from village patuas.
 Consequently, his techniques as well as subject matter was influenced by traditional art of Bengal.

 He preferred himself to be called a patua.
 Jamini Roy died in 1972.
 He was survived by four sons and a daughter.
 Currently his successors (daughters-in-law and grand children and their children) stay at the home he had built in Ballygunge Place, Kolkata.
 His works can be found in various museums and galleries across the globe.

 Awards

 In 1934, he received a Viceroy's gold medal in an all India exhibition for one of his work.
-In 1955 he was awarded the Padma Bhushan by the Government of India, the third highest award a civilian can be given.
+In 1954 he was awarded the Padma Bhushan by the Government of India, the third highest award a civilian can be given.
 In 1956, he was made the second Fellow of the Lalit Kala Akademi, the highest honour in the fine arts conferred by the Lalit Kala Akademi, India's National Academy of Art, Government of India.